 What Constitutes an Emergency?

-There almost always comes a time in every pet’s life when they are exhibiting worrisome signs or are just not themselves and many of these situations really need to be checked by a veterinarian at your closest Kelowna vet clinic.
+There almost always comes a time in every pet’s life when they are exhibiting worrisome signs or are just not themselves and many of these situations really need to be checked by a vet in Kelowna.
 As in really.
 Sometimes pet owners decide to wait it out and then it becomes a tragic loss that might have been avoided, not to mention the probable suffering.
 Yes, it does cost some money to have them checked, but they are part of the family and deserve at least that much.

 That most veterinarians — whether they work at emergency practices or at general practices — have telephones.
-If you’re wondering whether your dog needs treatment, call a Kelowna vet clinic to describe the situation.
+If you’re wondering whether your dog needs treatment, call a vet in Kelowna to describe the situation.
 The vet should be able to help you decide whether the situation is urgent.

 Many emergencies are pretty darn obvious — collapse, paralysis, and hemorrhagic

 diarrhea being some examples.
 However, some urgently life-threatening problems, such as bloat, can start with symptoms that don’t seem like a big deal at first.
 If your pet that normally would never refuse a treat is doing so, that is a good test to see how they really feel.

 Check your dog’s gums.
 The gums give a great deal of information about circulation, blood oxygenation, shock, and hemorrhage.
 The gums normally should be pink and moist; when pressed gently with a finger, the pressed-upon portion should flash white and then turn pink within a second or two.
 Pale, blue, grey, or red gums signal trouble.
 It is best to check your dog’s gums regularly when he is not in distress so that you can know what they normally look like.
 If your dog seems not well and you discover a difference in gum coloration, then he should receive treatment.

 As mentioned above, call a veterinarian if you are in doubt or call the emergency veterinary clinic in your area.